jontrulson/conquest/docs/conquest-guide.md

 When enabled, users can switch teams at the conquest main menu.

-When not enabled, a randomw team (Federation, Klingon, Romulan, Orion) is chosen for you.
+When not enabled, a random team (Federation, Klingon, Romulan, Orion) is chosen for you.

 ### NoTeamWar